a16z-infra/companion-app/README.md

 npm run generate-embeddings-supabase
 ```

 ### 5. Run app locally

 Now you are ready to test out the app locally!
 To do this, simply run `npm run dev` under the project root.

+You can connect to the project with your browser typically at http://localhost:3000/.

 ### 6. Deploy the app